 Additionally, ${>}50\%$ of wide binaries have an SMA between $1<a/R_1<5$ (see Figure~\ref{fig:smaecc_R1}).

 The ability to realize a super-thermal, wide binary distribution is contingent on the dynamical properties of environments hosting 3BBF.
-Dynamically active and well-populated environments (e.g., star cluster cores) may enable many successful 3BBF events, but reasonably long-lived binaries form hard, with SMA smaller than the average inter-particle separation (i.e., $a<R_1<\langle r_{\rm sep}\rangle$).
+Dynamically active and well-populated environments (e.g., star cluster cores) may enable many successful 3BBF events, but reasonably long-lived binaries form hard, with SMA smaller than the average inter-particle separation (i.e., $a<R_1<\langle r\rangle$).
 Newly formed binaries with SMAs larger than the average inter-particle separation (and super-thermal eccentricities) are highly unlikely to persist within dense environments.
 In effect, binaries born within a central, dynamically active region should be thermal, independent of binary binding energy.

 Yet, open clusters, star cluster halos, and stellar streams may not be so prohibitive \citep{Pen_2021}.
 The isotropically distributed recoil velocity experienced by all new binaries in 3BBF may quickly dissociate them from loose environments with low escape velocity, enabling the formation of binaries wider than the $\langle r_{\rm sep}\rangle$ of their original host.
-Thus, in contrast with other dynamical methods \citep{Hamilton_2023}, the 3BBF mechanism may dynamically populate the super-thermal wide binaries observed by \textit{Gaia} in the galactic field \citep{Tokovinin_2020,Hwang_2022}.
+Thus, in contrast with other dynamical methods which do not explicitly investigate 3UB interactions \citep{Hamilton_2023, Xu_2023}, the 3BBF mechanism may dynamically populate the super-thermal wide binaries observed by \textit{Gaia} in the galactic field \citep{Tokovinin_2020,Hwang_2022}.